-Photo by Sherrie Smith, University of Arkansas Cooperative Extension Hellebore Net Necrosis Virus (HeNNV)-Carlavirus
+Sherrie Smith, University of Arkansas Cooperative Extension Hellebore Net Necrosis Virus (HeNNV)- Carlavirus

-Photo by Keiddy Urrea, University of Arkansas Cooperative Extension Rose There is a lot of concern these days about viruses in roses.
+Keiddy Urrea, University of Arkansas Cooperative Extension Rose There is a lot of concern these days about viruses in roses.
 Rose Mosaic Virus does not receive as much attention as Rose Rosette Virus because it does not kill the plant and the symptoms are not as dramatic as they usually occur on just a few leaves.
 Rose Mosaic Virus is a disease of roses caused by a virus complex.
 Prunus Necrotic Ringspot Virus PNRSV), Apple Mosaic Virus (ApMV), and Arabis Mosaic Virus (ArMV), have been identified as components of the complex.
 These viruses may occur singly or together in a rose bush.
-Rose Mosaic Virus is endemic in the rose trade, as it is passed from plant to

-Issue 9, April 29, 2019

-plant via vegetative propagation from an infected plant, or through grafting from infected stock during rose production.
+Rose Mosaic Virus is endemic in the rose trade, as it is passed from plant to plant via vegetative propagation from an infected plant, or through grafting from infected stock during rose production.
 Symptoms are extremely variable, depending on rose variety, the virus, and the environment.
 Leaves may show bright yellow to white mosaic patterns, banding, wavy lines, blotches, oak leaf patterns, or net-like patterns.
-Rose Mosaic Virus can also cause flower distortion, reduced flower size, reduced vigor, reduced winter hardiness, and a shortened lifespan.
+Rose Mosaic Virus can also cause flower distortion, reduced flower size. reduced vigor, reduced winter hardiness, and a shortened life-span.
 Usually, only a few leaves show the symptoms which may disappear later in the season.
-Rose Mosaic Virus is not contagious in the garden except for naturally occurring root grafts.
+Rose Mosaic Virus is not contagious in the garden with the possible exception of naturally occurring root grafts.
 Viruses are not curable.
+Once a rose has the virus, it is always present whether there are visual symptoms or not.
 Rose Mosaic Virus-Virus Complex

-whether there are visual symptoms or not.

-Once a rose has the virus, it is always present